microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Record a chargeback.md

 - User ID
 - Chargeback details (amount, currency, reason, etc.)

-## Notes
+[!NOTE]
-In the Sample Site, a user clicks **Chargeback** from their **Orders** page.
+In the sample site, a user clicks **Chargeback** from their **Orders** page.
 In reality, customers would contact their bank, for instance, to request a chargeback, and the bank would ultimately inform you.
-At this point, you would send the chargeback event to Fraud Protection.
+At this point, you would send the chargeback event to Dynamics 365 Fraud Protection.
 You may negotiate with the bank to dispute the chargeback.
-In this case, you can send multiple chargeback events to Fraud Protection with various statuses:
+In this instance, you can send multiple chargeback events to Dynamics 365 Fraud Protection with various statuses:
 - "WON": You win the chargeback dispute.
 - "LOST": You lose the chargeback dispute.
 - "INITIATED": A chargeback starts, but is not finalized.

 ## Example chargeback event
-This example request sends a chargeback event to Fraud Protection.
-In this case, you lost the chargeback dispute.
+The following example request sends a chargeback event to Dynamics 365 Fraud Protection.
+In this instance, you lost the chargeback dispute.
 ```http
 POST https://api.dfp.microsoft.com/KnowledgeGateway/activities/Chargeback HTTP/1.1
 Host: api.dfp.microsoft.com